Apply to have a statutory demand cancelled

 Find the right court

-For a list of county courts and an index showing the area they cover, go to the courts finder tool at www.justice.gov.uk.
+For a list of county courts and an index showing the area they cover, you can use the court and tribunal finder on GOV.UK.

 Complete the application forms